 - i.
 Just as the priest, chaplain or pastoral worker comes from a faith family or whānau whakapono, so too the terminally ill or dying person will usually be accompanied by family members.
 Whānau and other loved ones may hold varying views about assisted dying.
 Any division or tension within the family needs to be listened to and attended to with great sensitivity. - ii.
-The respect shown to whānau on the journey towards the death of their loved one continues during the period of funeral or tangi preparation and grieving.
-The arch of hope which embraces God's time, far from ceasing at the moment of death, reaches its most profound heights and orients believers to the hope of the resurrection.

-iii.
-Parishes, therefore, should provide an integrated model of pastoral care with priests ready to affirm God's mercy when presiding at the funeral or tangi.
-Priests and others should ensure that the funeral occurs with deep respect and the involvement of all concerned.
+The respect shown to whanau on the journey towards the death of their loved one continues during the period of funeral or tangi preparation and grieving.
+The arch of hope which embraces God's time, far from ceasing at the moment of death, reaches its most profound heights and orients believers to the hope of the resurrection. - iii.
+Parishes, therefore, should provide an integrated model of pastoral care with priests ready to affirm God's mercy by presiding at the funeral or tangi of those whose motivation for choosing assisted dying may well have come through an act which might be seen as one of anguish.